 For QIPS specifically, and quality measurement reporting generally, the complexity of any risk adjustment approach is dictated by data availability.
 Minnesota Statutes, section 62U.02 requires QIPS to be adjusted for variations in patient population, to the extent possible, to reduce possible incentives for providers to avoid serving high-risk populations.
 Through its contractor, MNCM, the Minnesota Department of Health convened a work group to make recommendations on how to improve risk adjustment for QIPS.
-This workgroup concluded that, considering available data, risk adjustment by payer mix (i.e., primary payer type: private/commercial insurance, Medicare, Minnesota Health Care Programs, uninsured/self-pay) would be an acceptable proxy for differences in the severity of illness and socio-demographic characteristics of clinics' patient populations.
-That is, by risk adjusting or population-standardizing quality scores to the average statewide payer mix, variations that are due to different patient populations and that are not under the control of the provider can be somewhat adjusted and controlled for.
+This workgroup concluded that, considering available data, risk adjustment by payer mix (i.e., primary payer type, as appropriate: commercial; Medicare; and Minnesota Health Care Programs, uninsured, and self-pay) would be an acceptable proxy for differences in the severity of illness and socio-demographic characteristics of clinics' patient populations.
+That is, by risk adjusting or population-standardizing quality scores to the average statewide payer mix, variations that are due to different patient populations and that are not under the control of the provider can be adjusted and controlled within the calculation of the measure.
 While more sophisticated methods and models of adjusting for differences in clinical and population differences among providers are possible, more comprehensive approaches would require additional data and result in greater administrative burden for providers.
 Risk adjustment by primary payer type strikes a reasonable balance between the desires to adequately risk adjust quality measures and manage the administrative burden of data collection for providers.